Online entries

 Take care with changing your form fields after you have already begun collecting live draw entries.

 If you add a new field to your form, the earlier entries will not have this field in them.
-If you change the name of a field in a way that changes it’s meaning, old entries might not make sense anymore.
+If you change the name of a field in a way that changes its meaning, old entries might not make sense anymore.

 You can change your form fields as much as you like while you are testing, but once you have opened live entries it is best not to change them unless for a serious reason.

-Test your entry form - checklist
+Test your entry form

 Test your entry form from the Dashboard page under Online entries.
 You can browse directly to the form with the Browse button, or scan the QR code.

-Checklist for online entry form setup and testing:
+Checklist for online entry form testing:

 Your required and unique fields are behaving as expected